What Is Digital Marketing Strategy? (And How To Create One)

 Once you’ve got the website and content ready, it’s time to start thinking in terms of ways to ensure the material is found.
 The best (and cheapest) way to accomplish this is by optimizing content so it can be found organically through search engines, including blogging, and aligning your bloggers with a high-traffic keyword strategy.

 Search engines power the internet.
 It’s estimated that Google alone processes over 3.5 billion queries every single day.
 With staggering numbers like those, it’s no wonder companies are working hard to rank their content in those highly coveted first results pages.
-With 71% of traffic remaining in that first page, it’s imperative to apply proper Search Engine Optimization (SEO) as part of your digital marketing strategy.
+With 71% of website traffic remaining on that first page, it’s imperative to apply proper Search Engine Optimization (SEO) as part of your digital marketing strategy to guarantee a return on investment.

 Search engines operate by quickly crawling through every single indexed website when a query is performed, then processing the information with an algorithm that assigns a rank to each page based on a very specific set of criteria.